 2.1.9 Where the school has no record of receiving parental consent, it should be deemed that consent has not been given.

-2.1.10 The school will only take and use images that are appropriate and are considered to not be open to misuse.
+2.1.10 The school will only take and use images for appropriate purposes in accordance with DEC policy.

 2.1.11 When taking photos, it is preferable to use group pictures

-2.1.12 If an image of a child is used, the child’s name should not be published.
-If a name is published, only the first name will be used and no image will be used without specific consent.

-2.1.13 Children will be made aware of why their picture is being taken and how it will be used.
+2.1.12 If an image of a student is used, the student’s name should not be published.
+If a name is published, only the first name will be used 2.1.13 Students will be made aware of why their picture is being taken and how it will be used.

-2.1.14 Children will be given the option to not have their image used if they are the sole focus of the picture.
+2.1.14 Students will be given the option to not have their image used if they are the sole focus of the picture.

-2.1.15 Children and parents should be encouraged to recognise the value of group photographs or recordings of school events.
+2.1.15 Students and parents should be encouraged to recognise the value of group photographs or recordings of school events.

-2.1.16 Images will be kept securely where what about home???.
+2.1.16 Images will be kept securely on the shared drive in the class folder.
+Staff should not store images of students on their personal computers or digital devices.
 No unauthorised access will be given to these images.

-2.1.17 Images of children from the school will not be used to illustrate controversial subjects.
+2.1.17 Images of students from the school will not be used to illustrate controversial subjects.

 2.2 Images taken by parents, legal guardians or family members:

-2.2.1 Where practical, arrangements should allow photographs to be taken by parents and other guests attending school sports, concerts and similar events given the following guidance.
-Photography must not, though, be allowed to upset the performance or smooth running of the event or affect the health and safety of pupils and others.
+2.2.1 Where practical, arrangements should allow photographs to be taken by parents, caregivers and other guests attending school sports, concerts and similar events given the following guidance.
+Photography must not, though, be allowed to upset the performance or smooth running of the event or affect the health and safety of students and others.
 The school should decide in advance of the event if photography is allowed or not.

-2.2.2 Commercial copyright in a dramatic performance or musical will normally exclude any audio or video recording by the public (i.e. other than the Authority or the school for internal purposes) and in that event parents and their guests must be informed that the infringement of copyright is strictly forbidden.
+2.2.2 Commercial copyright in a dramatic performance or musical will normally exclude any audio or video recording by the public (i.e. other than the Authority or the school for internal purposes) and in that event parents and their guests must be informed that the infringement of copyright is not permitted.

 2.2.3 The school will decide if the event is one at which photography and videoing will be permitted.